 Beyond Shakespeare Exploring Sessions

 We’re running evening sessions exploring early drama and are looking for participants.
-Each weekday evening we’ll meet on zoom, read through a play, with stops and starts to discuss and figure out how the play works.
-The sessions will be recorded and shared online for lovers of drama and to keep us sane in these times of isolation.
-Mostly the latter.
+Each weekday afternoon and evening we meet on zoom, read through a play, with stops and starts to discuss and figure out how the play works.
+The sessions are recorded and shared online to help produce future productions

 There are lots of sessions on offer each week – there is a slow burn deep dive session at 2pm (UK time GMT) for 2.15pm of a single play/s over a week – as well as fun Second Look fast runs at texts.
-The evening session starts from 7.15pm (UK time GMT) with a start of recording at 7.30pm – these tend to be a single session on a short play, though these may start to spread out as we go on.
+The evening session starts from 7.15pm (UK time GMT) with a start of recording as soon as possible after, the mix of text – plays, Lord Mayor’s show, pamphlets, other literature – being more eclectic.